szero/tweetmagick/README.rst

     from shutil import copyfileobj

-    with TweetGenerator(name, longname, avatar, text) as tg: with open("haroldtweets.png", "wb") as tweet:
+    with TweetGenerator(name, longname, avatar, text, theme="light") as tg: with open("haroldtweets.png", "wb") as tweet:
             copyfileobj(tg.tweetgen(), tweet)